LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - Within each category, please maintain alphabetic ordering on contents.
 - For more information on LDAR-Sim, including code, instructions, and additional resources, please visit the Github page by [clicking this link](https://github.com/LDAR-Sim/LDAR_Sim).
 - If you find any errors or inaccuracies in this documentation or in LDAR-Sim, please contact the document custodian (email included above).
+- The parameter descriptions in this document are provided in an order matching that of parameters in the default parameter files.
+When updating this document to add new parameters descriptions, ensure the ordering is correct.
+- _**Useful tip for searching the document:**_ If searching for the entry describing as specific parameter as opposed to to searching for mentions of that parameter, search for <parameter_name> to uniquely match the entry describing the parameter, instead of any mention of it.

 --------------------------------------------------------------------------------